tournepivoine/shinpokered-fr/README.md

 - The Tradeback Tutor doesn't work properly with Rhydon for reasons likely related to its index number of 1.
 - The Vermilion Passes are very unstable (Faraway warps are weird unless you battle, Citrine outright crashes).
 - HP DV does not appear to display correctly in the viewer.
+- Silph Co.'s warps are mismatched following a restructuring in maps, one on Floor 5 leads to a Glitch City.
+- Fake Tears and Nasty Plot don't quite look right when done from the opponent's side.

 Evolution Methods for new Pokemon
 ====